Point-group filtering in unitary coupled-cluster ans\"atze: exact criticality under the Abelian filter, freeness measured near equilibrium under the full group: Conclusion

 \section{Conclusion}

 We have established that the failure of state-of-the-art symmetry-adapted ansätze based on Abelian subgroups is not a mere numerical artifact, but rather a direct geometrical consequence of structural confinement within the Dynamical Lie Algebra.
-Our analysis proves that the Abelian-subgroup filter prematurely strips away the off‑diagonal generators necessary for non‑Abelian rotations, leaving exclusively commuting generators that rigidly confine the reachable set to a torus $\mathbb{T}^{d_\lambda}$, a measure-zero submanifold of the full equivariant unitary group.
-Numerical validation on NH$_3$/STO-3G confirms this prediction: the SymUCCSD ansatz with 75 parameters converges to a plateau $21.8$~mHa above the FCI energy, despite full optimizer convergence.
+Our analysis proves that the Abelian-subgroup filter prematurely strips away the off-diagonal generators necessary for non-Abelian rotations, leaving exclusively commuting generators that rigidly confine the reachable set to a torus $\mathbb{T}^{d_\lambda}$, a measure-zero submanifold of the full equivariant unitary group.
+Numerical validation on NH$_3$/STO-3G confirms this prediction.
+The SymUCCSD ansatz with 75 parameters converges to a plateau $21.8$~mHa above the FCI energy, despite full optimizer convergence.

 A critical takeaway of this work is the distinction between linear accessibility and full Lie-algebraic completeness.
 The missing operators force the DLA to collapse algebraically to an Abelian regime.
-Furthermore, we identified and formalized a secondary obstruction: the vanishing of cross-component Hamiltonian integrals in Abelian-adapted molecular orbital bases (Proposition~\ref{prop:vanishing}), which creates a zero-gradient plateau that traps the optimizer even when the DLA is formally complete.
-Our combined topological and gradient diagnosis maps the observed numerical breakdown to two precise mathematical conditions, both of which must be satisfied simultaneously for successful convergence.
-These findings expose the fundamental hazard embedded in Abelian restrictions and outline the mandatory mathematical conditions necessary for engineering rigorously complete symmetry-adapted VQE algorithms.
+We also identified and formalized a secondary obstruction.
+The vanishing of cross-component Hamiltonian integrals in Abelian-adapted molecular orbital bases (Proposition~\ref{prop:vanishing}) creates a zero-gradient plateau that traps the optimizer even when the DLA is formally complete.
+The two obstructions are of distinct mathematical natures.
+The first concerns the reachable set and is independent of the Hamiltonian and the optimizer.
+The second concerns the energy landscape and depends on the basis chosen for the molecular orbitals.
+Successful convergence requires addressing both simultaneously.
+Our combined topological and gradient diagnosis maps the observed numerical breakdown to two precise mathematical conditions.

+The constructive design of operator pools and parametrizations meeting both conditions, together with the extension of the algebraic framework to higher-order excitations and to larger point groups, defines the natural continuation of this work.